-Note: Information presented as of Q4 2019
+Note: Information presented as of Q1 2021

-1. Weighted Avg Interest Rate and debt notional reflect outstanding revolving credit facility balance as of Q4 2019
+1. Weighted Avg Interest Rate and debt notional reflect outstanding revolving credit facility balance as of March 31, 2021.
+Assumes exercise of all extension options at the Company's discretion, subject to certain conditions.